tddbin/tddbin-frontend/README.md

 and open the built version in the browser.
 Be sure to open the `dist` directory through a URL served by a local web server, such as an apache, nginx, etc.

+## Using the katas service

+You don't need the [katas-service] to run locally, tddbin works also fully-functional without it.
+All pre-built katas are hosted in [katas-service] repo.
+Which gets deployed to http://katas.tddbin.com from where all the katas can be loaded and which can be updated independently, micro-service style :).
+If you also want to use the [katas-service] locally, clone the repo and make it available so that the env variable `KATAS_SERVICE_DOMAIN` points to where to find the `proxy.html` served by the built katas-service.

 ## Coding style

 The coding style is checked by running `npm run lint` using [jsxcs] a JSX-enabled fork of